highcharts/highcharts/docs/advanced-chart-features/axis-resizer.md

 Axis resizer
 ===

-The Resizer module allows the end-user to define which axes can be resized in a multiple-pane Highstock layout.
+The Resizer module allows the end-user to define which axes can be resized in a multiple-pane Highcharts Stock layout.
 The module allows controlling multiple axes within one config.
 This feature is very useful, especially when combining multiple technical indicators, where each of them requires a separate axis.

 Basic configuration: